AggrievedBubble/java-battleship/README.md

 ![Application internal flowchart](./Images/application_flowchart.png "Internal flowchart")

----

 ## Some key functions

-The board state is to be saved in a 2d array that can be created with this function:
+The board state is to be saved in a 2d array that can be created with [this](https://github.com/AggrievedBubble/java-battleship/blob/e2cd4baedeaf40cc6d89bc9133deaa757b416bfb/src/battleship/BattleShipGUI.java#L140-L151) function:

 ```java
 static boolean[][] createGrid() {